 When your child is injured by another child at school, the most important thing to establish is whether your child is in actual danger, and they are being bullied by another child.
 If your child is being bullied, the injuries could be the result of an assault or battery.

-An assault is the intentional causing of an apprehension of an imminent harmful or offensive contact.
-By contrast, a battery is the intentional infliction of harmful or offensive bodily contact.
+For example, if a child threatens to push another child off a slide, that could be assault.
+If they actually shove the child, causing a fall, that could be battery.
 This means that with assault the victim is in the belief that they are going to be hurt, and with a battery, the victim is actually hurt.

 While you may be familiar with assault and battery in the criminal world, these two offenses are what is known as intentional torts meaning that the person who perpetrated these actions had to have the specific intent needed to satisfy the requirements of these torts.